Fundamental Limits of Quantum Sensors for Gravitational Wave Detection: Gravitational Wave Coupling to Quantum Systems

 Since the first-order shift vanishes for $J = 0$ clock states, the leading observable effect arises at second order in perturbation theory.
 For a monochromatic perturbation $\hat{H}_{\mathrm{tidal}} = \hat{V}_0\cos(\omega t)$, the time-averaged (AC Stark) energy shift is

 This formula follows from standard time-dependent perturbation theory: the perturbation virtually excites the atom from $|g\rangle$ to $|n'\rangle$ and back, accumulating a phase shift proportional to $|\hat{V}_0|^2$.
-The two denominators correspond to absorption and stimulated emission of a graviton, respectively, in the fully quantized picture.
+The two denominators correspond to the co-rotating and counter-rotating terms of the time-dependent perturbation, respectively.

 For gravitational waves, $\hbar\omega_{\mathrm{gw}} \sim 4\times 10^{-18}$~eV at 1~mHz while $|E_g - E_{n'}| \sim 10$~eV, so $\hbar\omega/\Delta E \sim 10^{-19}$.
 The denominators are indistinguishable and the sum simplifies to the static second-order formula: